Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Back in Chill Guy’s mailbox, he will receive a notification that the sharing permissions have been enabled.
+He should click Yes to accept.

 39.
 <p align="center">
 <img src="https://i.imgur.com/z0uLFIZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Now that we have delegation control as Chill Guy, we can set up important dates on our admin account that will appear on Chill Guy's calendar.
+Let's set up a test date on our admin account, such as Thanksgiving Day, and write an important message so that Chill Guy can see it.

 40.
 <p align="center">